Acoustic scene classification in DCASE 2020 Challenge: generalization across devices and low complexity solutions: Abstract

 \section{Abstract}

-This paper presents the details of Task 1.
-Acoustic Scene Classification in the DCASE 2020 Challenge.
-The task consists of two subtasks: classification of data from multiple devices, requiring good generalization properties, and classification using low-complexity solutions.
-Here we describe the datasets and baseline systems.
-After the challenge submission deadline, challenge results and analysis of the submissions will be added.
+This paper presents the details of Task 1 Acoustic Scene Classification in the DCASE 2020 Challenge.
+The task consisted of two subtasks: classification of data from multiple devices, requiring good generalization properties, and classification using low-complexity solutions.
+Each subtask received around 90 submissions, and most of them outperformed the baseline system.
+The most used techniques among the submissions were data augmentation in Subtask A, to compensate for the device mismatch, and post-training quantization of neural network weights in Subtask B, to bring the model size under the required limit.
+The highest classification accuracy on the evaluation set in Subtask A was 76.5\%, compared to the baseline performance of 51.4\%.
+In Subtask B, many systems were just below the 500~KB size limit, and the maximum classification accuracy was 96.5\%, compared to the baseline performance of 89.5\%.